ra8200/FamilyTraditions/README.md

 - **React Native**: The app is built using React Native, enabling cross-platform mobile app development.
 - **Navigation**: Utilizes React Navigation for navigating between screens.
 - **Expo**: Developed with Expo, which simplifies the development process.
-- **Firebase**: Firebase is used for user authentication and database management.
+- **Postgres/Neon**: The database is built using Postgres and Neon, a PostgreSQL client for Node.js.
+- **Clerk**: User authentication is handled by Clerk, a secure authentication service.
+- **Cloudinary**: Images are stored using Cloudinary, a cloud-based image management service.

 ## Database Schema